Amy Duggar In ‘Marriage Boot Camp,’ Talks Being Abused By Male Relative

 — rv associates (@ativirz) February 2, 2017

 In the case of Amy Duggar and her husband Dillon, their marriage counseling is coming in the form of some reality TV marital rehab.
 Not particularly shocking given that Amy has largely grown up within the scope of the reality TV spotlight.
-The young couple is currently featured on the WE network’s series, Marriage Boot Camp: Reality Stars, and, reportedly, being on the show brought some old wounds to light.
+The young couple is currently featured on the WE network’s series Marriage Boot Camp: Reality Stars, and, reportedly, being on the show brought some old wounds to light.

 As Fox News reports, Amy Duggar has been talking about an instance of abuse that allegedly took place at the hands of a male relative.
 So far, that male relative has not been named publicly.
 However, Amy Duggar has taken to social media to reassure her fans and the world that she’s not talking about her new husband.